DEMOCRACY artist bios

 Veterans History Project

 Part of the American Folklife Center at the Library of Congress, the Veterans History Project is an archive of interviews, photographs, memoirs, illustrations, and other historic documents that gives voice to the personal experiences of US war veterans.
 Housed in the Library of Congress, this vast collection provides firsthand accounts of the realities of war, making them accessible to the public and preserving them for future generations.
 The United States Congress introduced legislation to create the project in 2000, and it was signed into law by President Bill Clinton on October 27, 2000.

 Berea College is a private liberal arts work college in Berea, Kentucky.
-Founded in 1855, Berea College is recognized for its historic commitment to a diverse student body and its no-tuition promise, providing free education to every student.
+Founded in 1855, Berea College is recognized for its no-tuition promise, providing free education to every student.
 The College has been a leader in the Appalachian Crafts movement since the 1890s, when it established the Berea Student Craft Program.
 Beginning with Weaving in 1893, the school has since added Woodcraft in 1895, and Broomcraft and Ceramics in 1920.
 The Student Craft Program is a part of Berea’s broader Labor Program, which requires every student to contribute to the operations of the school through a number of job opportunities, including craft.
 Over 100 students work in the Student Craft Program, and their work is available for sale in person and online through the Berea College Visitor Center and Shoppe.
 All proceeds go back to supporting Berea College programs and its Tuition Promise.

 For more about Craft in America: